Luci-MG/Under-the-Hood/Java/Spring/SpringBoot.md

 ## **Summary**

 Spring Boot streamlines the development process by providing **auto-configuration**, **embedded servers**, and a **production-ready environment**.
 It empowers developers to build and deploy microservices quickly, backed by powerful features like **Spring Security**, **Spring Data**, **Actuator**, and more.
-With its opinionated defaults and deep customizability, Spring Boot strikes a balance between simplicity and flexibility—making it ideal for both beginners and advanced developers.
+With its opinionated defaults and deep customizability, Spring Boot strikes a balance between simplicity and flexibility making it ideal for both beginners and advanced developers.

 ---